ChrisPritchard/Xelmish/README.md

 ## Simple Example of Usage

+The simplest usage of Xelmish is shown in the first sample, [xelmish-first](./samples/xelmish-first/program.fs).
+This sample renders a square to the screen, and allows you to move and resize it with key presses.
+It doesnt have any loaded assets like textures, fonts or sound, and therefore also doesn't require the monogame content pipeline.
+Nice and simple.

+Once you have processed that, see the samples section below for a guide on the other, progressively more involved samples in the project.

 ## Development Info

 Xelmish was developed first with Visual Studio Community 2017, then later with Visual Studio Community 2019, on various Windows 10 machines.
 A Visual Studio solution file is in the root of the project if you wish to build using these IDEs.
 However, it should be fully compilable from the command line and other IDEs if that is your preference.

 It has been built with pure dotnet core 2.2, and you will need to have this installed to compile it.
-Xelmish and its samples have been tested on Windows 10 only.
+Xelmish and its samples have been tested on Windows 10 and Mac OSX.

 ## Samples description

 Under /samples, there are numerous projects that use Elmish and Xelmish.
 These are described below, in their order of complexity.

+### 0. Xelmish-first

+The most basic sample, described above.
+Just a coloured rectangle on the screen with move/resize commands.

 ### 1. Simple-Counter